G-7 back steps to deter tax dodging by multinational firms - WTMJ

 G-7 finance ministers meeting in London also endorsed proposals to make the world’s biggest companies – including U.S.-based tech giants – pay taxes in countries where they have lots of sales but no physical headquarters.

-U.S. Treasury Secretary Janet Yellen, who attended the London meetings, said the agreement “provides tremendous momentum” towards reaching a global deal that “would end the race-to-the-bottom in corporate taxation, and ensure fairness for the middle class and working people in the U.S. and around the world.”
+U.S. Treasury Secretary Janet Yellen, who attended the London meeting, said the agreement “provides tremendous momentum” for reaching a global deal that “would end the race-to-the-bottom in corporate taxation and ensure fairness for the middle class and working people in the U.S. and around the world.”

-France cheered Saturday’s agreement and claimed credit for acting as its catalyst.

-“We made it!
-After 4 years of battle, a historic accord was reached with G7 member states,” French Finance Minister Bruno Le Maire tweeted.
-“France can be proud!”

-The G-7 has also been facing pressure to provide vaccines for low-income countries facing new surges of COVID-19 infections and to finance projects to combat climate change.
-A statement Saturday from the two-day finance ministers’ meeting said only that they welcomed increased funding commitments by member countries and looked forward to more.
+The meeting “emphasized the power of global cooperation in addressing the most critical issues we face,” Yellen said.

-International discussions on the tax issue gained momentum after U.S. President Joe Biden backed the idea of a global minimum of at least 15% — and possibly higher — on corporate profits.
+International discussions on the tax issue gained momentum after Biden backed the idea of a global minimum of at least 15% — and possibly higher — on corporate profits.

 The tax proposals endorsed Saturday have two main parts.
 The first part lets countries tax a share of the profits earned by companies that have no physical presence but have substantial sales, for instance through selling digital advertising.

+Facebook’s vice-president for global affairs, Nick Clegg, said the deal is a big step toward increasing business certainty and raising public confidence in the global tax system but acknowledged it could cost the company.

+“We want the international tax reform process to succeed and recognize this could mean Facebook paying more tax, and in different places,” Clegg said on Twitter.

-The G-7 statement echoes a U.S. proposal to simply let countries tax part of the earnings of the largest and most profitable companies — digital or not — if they are doing business within their borders.
-It also supported awarding countries the right to tax 20% or more of profit exceeding a 10% profit margin.
+The G-7 statement echoes a U.S. alternative to let countries tax part of the earnings of the largest and most profitable global companies — digital or not — if they are doing business within their borders.
+It supported awarding countries the right to tax 20% or more of local profits exceeding a 10% profit margin.

-Part of the agreement is that countries such as France that have imposed digital services taxes would remove them in favor of the global agreement.
-The U.S. considers those unilateral digital taxes to be unfair trade measures that single out big U.S. tech companies such as Google, Amazon and Facebook.
+Yellen, asked if she had given her European counterparts assurances that large U.S. tech firms would be included, said the agreement “will include large profitable firms, and I believe those firms will qualify by almost any definition.”

 The other main part of the proposal is for countries to tax their home companies’ overseas profits at a rate of at least 15%.
-That would deter the practice of using accounting schemes to shift profits to a few very low-tax countries.
+That would deter the practice of using accounting schemes to shift profits to a few very low-tax countries because earnings untaxed overseas would face a top-up tax in the headquarters country.

-Nations have been grappling with the question of how to deter companies from legally avoiding paying taxes by resorting to tax havens — typically small countries that entice companies with low or zero taxes, even though the firms do little actual business there.
+Nations have been grappling for years with the question of how to deter companies from legally avoiding paying taxes by using accounting and legal schemes to assign their profits to subsidiaries in tax havens – typically small countries that entice companies with low or zero taxes, even though the firms do little actual business there.

 McHugh contributed from Frankfurt, Germany.